Merleau Ponty

 What I am calling dynamic co-emergence is the sort of emergence that best describes what Merleau-Ponty means by form, namely, a whole that cannot be dislocated from its components but cannot be reduced to them either.

-Thompson argues that Merleau-Ponty's concept of form in The Structure of Behavior is the precise theoretical forerunner of dynamic co-emergence, grounding the enactive account of matter, life, and mind as hierarchically integrated orders.
+Thompson argues that Merleau-Ponty’s concept of form in The Structure of Behavior anticipates the enactive notion of dynamic co-emergence, making it foundational for a non-reductive biological phenomenology of mind.

 Thompson, Evan, Mind in Life: Biology, Phenomenology, and the Sciences of Mind, 2007thesis